-Everyone who has run a WordPress website for any amount of time has their own set of “must have” plugins that gets installed before doing anything else.
-These plugins are the backbone of their workflow and content strategy, but if you haven’t been using WordPress long enough to get your own custom set, we want to help you along that path by giving you some suggestions regarding the best WordPress plugins out there that we feel are essential for any site’s success.
+Everyone who has run a WordPress website for any amount of time has their own set of “must-have” WordPress plugins that get installed before doing anything else.
+These plugins are the backbone of their workflow and content strategy, but if you haven’t been using WordPress long enough to get your own custom set, we want to help you along that path by giving you some suggestions regarding the most essential WordPress plugins out there that we feel are fundamental for any site’s success.

 Essential WordPress Plugins